Incandescent Light Bulb vs LED Energy Consumption: Which is More Efficient?

 Scaling the Savings

-The above calculation is for a single bulb.
-To understand the full impact, consider the number of bulbs in your home or office.
-If you have 20 bulbs, the annual savings would be:
+The calculations above pertain to a single bulb.
+To appreciate the broader financial impact, consider the total number of bulbs in your home or workplace.
+For instance, if you have 20 bulbs, your annual savings would amount to:

 • 20 bulbs x $6.57/bulb = $131.40/year